LeaC0d3s/BA_ContrastiveDecodingNew/README.md

 sacrebleu ref.txt < output.txt --tokenize flores101
 ```

-compare_bleu.py (Script was provided to me by Rico Sennrich for comparing BLEU scores of multiple translations)
+compare_bleu.py (Script was provided to me by Rico Sennrich for comparing BLEU scores of multiple translations.
+This script was used to calculate the individual BLEU scores of a translation)

 ## Reference